-Jingle Bell, Jingle BAM! is the new Christmas fireworks spectacular at Disney’s Hollywood Studios, running November 9 – December 31, 2017 at Walt Disney World holiday void of the now-retired Osborne Lights.
+Jingle Bell, Jingle BAM! is the Christmas fireworks spectacular at Disney’s Hollywood Studios, running November 9 – December 31, 2017 at Walt Disney World, filling the holiday void of the now-retired Osborne Lights.
 This post offers our review of the nighttime spectacular, plus photos of the show, viewing tips, and dessert party info.
 (Last updated August 16, 2018.)

 Let’s start with a brief overview.
 Jingle Bell, Jingle BAM! is a Christmas nighttime spectacular that is best described as a mixed media show (calling it a ‘fireworks show’ would be a misnomer) centered around projections on Grauman’s Chinese Theater.
 However, it’s not just like watching a montage show with the theater facade as a screen.
 There are also lasers & lights, special effects, fireworks, and soundtrack that elevate the show to something more.
 Oh, and there’s snow!

 In terms of the projections, films represented include Mickey’s Christmas Carol, Pluto’s Christmas Tree, Bambi, Beauty and the Beast, The Nightmare Before Christmas, Inside Out, Up, and virtually every princess and prince (in a brief romance montage).
 It’s surprisingly light on Frozen, a hot property you would’ve expected to dominate a good 25% of a show like this 1-2 years ago.